ashilohfaith-debug/Ochre/README.md

 This is why we built **Ochre**.
 Now, developers can:

--    Collaborate in the same file, at the same time
+-    write code at the same time
--    See teammates' cursors, selections and updates
+-    see teammates' cursors, selections and updates
--    Restore any previous version instantly
+-    restore any previous version instantly
--    Search through their code quickly
+-    search through their code quickly

 > Instead of stitching tools together, Ochre treats the editor itself as the collaboration layer.